| Within these august pages, we

 sounding angry, so be it.
 And if it comes out funny, sad,

 ironic, or happy (as it often does), that's just fine too.
+Aside from the risk of turning anger into a

 goal, another danger of being a punk PM is that you might slide